daniebker/ImageSizer.Lib/README.md

 # ImageSizer.Lib

 A basic library for re-sizing images.

+# Features

-ImageSizer allows re-sizing of images on a file systems or within memory.
-It also keeps the EXIF info of the original image in the re-sized image.
+* Resize images and persist to a file system or memory.
+* Keep the EXIF info of the original image.

-# Support

-Support for in memory or file system images.

 # Supported File Formats

-* `jpg`
+`jpg`